Fluid vs. Magnetic Bike Trainers: Which Ones Are Better?

 Green CheckmarkAll content on Cyclists Hub is written by humans, not robots.
 Learn More

-If you’re considering buying a new bike trainer, you’ll appreciate this fluid vs. magnetic resistance comparison that explains their differences, pros, and cons.
+If you’re considering a new bike trainer, you’ll appreciate this fluid vs. magnetic resistance comparison that explains the differences between them and their pros and cons.

-You will learn the differences between magnetic and electromagnetic bike trainers and which is right for you.
+You’ll learn the differences between magnetic and electromagnetic bike trainers and which is right for you.

 KEY TAKEAWAY